-The TFTP method works after the SmartGripper is restarted.
-However, the SmartGripper will switch back to the FTP method if a new firmware is successfully downloaded and upgraded, which has a lower downloading waiting time than the TFTP downloading (8s).
+The TFTP method works after the SmartGripper restarted.
+It will cost 8s for a new firmware downloading.
 If the new firmware upgrade fails, the SmartGripper will continue use the TFTP method.

-PC with a network adapter
+- PC with a network adapter

-The firewall of the PC must be shut down.
+- The firewall of the PC must be shut down.

-Tftpd client
+- · Tftpd client

-Tftpd32 developed by Philippe JOUNIN is recommended.
+- Tftpd32 developed by Philippe JOUNIN is recommended.
 For details about Tftpd32, visit http://tftpd32.jounin.net/.

-Image binary file
+- · Image binary file

-The file must be a BIN file and named like "HandSW $x_x$ .bin".
-Obtain the proper file by visiting the ABB Download Center website and searching with key words "IRB 14000 gripper software".
+The file must be a BIN file and named like "HandSWx\x.bin".
+Obtain the proper file by visiting the ABB Download Center website and searching with key words "IRB 14050 gripper software".